 The syllabus is arguably the most important document you give your students.
 It provides a roadmap for your course and sets class guidelines.
-This resource provides a syllabus template as well as recommended syllabus language additions related to COVID-19.
+This resource provides a syllabus template to help you craft a strong document for your course.

-With the constant changes occurring during the pandemic, it is more important than ever to ensure that your students know what is expected of them in your class.
+With the newness of the college classroom for some and the various emotions surrounding the return to the classroom for many, it is more important than ever to ensure that your students know what is expected of them in your class.
 This document provides useful suggestions for establishing clear and open communication between you and your students to help eliminate confusion and give your students a sense of stability.

 Maintaining students’ engagement can be challenging in the best of times.
-With the current events, keeping students focused may be a bit more difficult than usual.
-These lecturing techniques can help you maintain student engagement throughout your face-to-face class.
+With the return to the classroom, keeping students focused may be a bit more difficult than usual.
+These lecturing techniques can help you maintain student engagement throughout your class.

 A flipped classroom is a teaching model that reverses the typical lecture and homework elements.
-This practice is excellent for hybrid courses, as well as socially-distanced face-to-face classes.
+This practice is excellent for engaging students and supporting them in taking ownership of their own learning.

-When teaching face-to-face in a socially-distanced classroom, learning activities that can be done individually are the safest bet.
-These reflection activities are designed to be completed alone and provide a safe way to keep your students engaged and increase their learning.
+Providing students time to process their learning can also help students adjust to the learning environment.
+These reflection activities are designed to be completed alone and provide a way to keep your students engaged and increase their learning.